 Your Custom Text Here

-Electrificación is a photography series that explores the everyday realities of life in Puerto Rico amid a failing electrical grid and deteriorating infrastructure, conditions worsened by repeated storms and unresolved damage.
-Instead of focusing on the dramatic aftermath of hurricanes and tropical storms, the work captures the quieter, ongoing effects of these disruptions through images of landscapes, architecture, power systems, and the spaces people inhabit.
+Electrificación is a photography series that explores life in Puerto Rico amid a failing electrical grid and deteriorating infrastructure, conditions worsened by repeated storms and unresolved damage.
+Instead of focusing on the dramatic aftermath of hurricanes or tropical storms, the work captures the quieter, ongoing effects of these challenges through images of land and sea, architecture, power systems, and the spaces people inhabit.
+The situation reflects a complex web of tourism, natural beauty, political instability as a territory, colonialism, capitalism, blackouts, storms and climate change, and local resilience.

 While centered on Puerto Rico, my series also speaks more broadly to global challenges.
 The archipelago stands at the front lines of climate change, illustrating the vulnerability of infrastructure at a time when FEMA is being defunded, storm tracking cut, clean energy incentives reduced, and extreme weather intensifies.
+As the climate crisis accelerates, the need for environmentally safe and dependable energy is essential to the survival and independence of Puerto Rico as well as the rest of the world.

-Electrificación is a photography series that explores the everyday realities of life in Puerto Rico amid a failing electrical grid and deteriorating infrastructure, conditions worsened by repeated storms and unresolved damage.
-Instead of focusing on the dramatic aftermath of hurricanes and tropical storms, the work captures the quieter, ongoing effects of these disruptions through images of landscapes, architecture, power systems, and the spaces people inhabit.
+Electrificación is a photography series that explores life in Puerto Rico amid a failing electrical grid and deteriorating infrastructure, conditions worsened by repeated storms and unresolved damage.
+Instead of focusing on the dramatic aftermath of hurricanes or tropical storms, the work captures the quieter, ongoing effects of these challenges through images of land and sea, architecture, power systems, and the spaces people inhabit.
+The situation reflects a complex web of tourism, natural beauty, political instability as a territory, colonialism, capitalism, blackouts, storms and climate change, and local resilience.

 While centered on Puerto Rico, my series also speaks more broadly to global challenges.
 The archipelago stands at the front lines of climate change, illustrating the vulnerability of infrastructure at a time when FEMA is being defunded, storm tracking cut, clean energy incentives reduced, and extreme weather intensifies.
+As the climate crisis accelerates, the need for environmentally safe and dependable energy is essential to the survival and independence of Puerto Rico as well as the rest of the world.

 www.danfarnum.com